Advanced booking only.

 Free (advanced booking required)

-Each Sensory Palaces session provides a chance to explore stories from the palace, participate in fun, sensory activities and build social connections.
+Each session provides a chance to explore stories from the palace, participate in fun activities and build social connections.
 Sessions are designed to enhance mental health and wellbeing, encouraging new learning opportunities in a safe and welcoming environment.

 Sessions are free for participants.
-They are delivered by expert freelancers, skilled in supporting people living with early ‘mild’ stage dementia and their carers.
+They are delivered by expert freelancers, skilled in supporting people living with early 'mild' stage dementia as defined by the Alzheimer’s Society.

 We are committed to Historic Royal Palaces being a 'Dementia-friendly' heritage organisation.